Zach Davies: Chicago Cubs

 On December 29, 2020, the Padres traded Davies, Owen Caissie, Reginald Preciado, Yeison Santana, and Ismael Mena to the Chicago Cubs in exchange for pitcher Yu Darvish and catcher Víctor Caratini.
 On June 24, 2021, Davies pitched a combined no-hitter against the Los Angeles Dodgers along with Ryan Tepera, Andrew Chafin, and Craig Kimbrel.
 He was named a finalist for the 2021 NL Gold Glove Award at pitcher, but it was won by Max Fried.
 Davies elected free agency following the season.

 Arizona Diamondbacks

 On March 24, 2022, Davies signed a one-year, $1.75 million contract with a mutual option with the Arizona Diamondbacks.
+In 27 starts for the Diamondbacks, he compiled a 4.09 ERA with 102 strikeouts across 134 1/3 innings pitched.
+On November 7, Davies declined his mutual option with Arizona and became a free agent.

 On January 11, 2023, Davies re-signed with the Diamondbacks on a one-year, $5 million contract.
+In 18 starts for Arizona, he struggled to a 2–5 record and 7.00 ERA with 72 strikeouts in 82 1/3 innings pitched.
+On September 27, Davies was designated for assignment by the Diamondbacks.
+He was released on September 29.

+Kansas City Royals

+On February 16, 2024, Davies signed a minor league contract with the Washington Nationals.
+He was released on March 22 when he didn't make the team's Opening Day roster.

+On April 8, 2024, Davies signed a minor league contract with the Kansas City Royals.
+In five starts for the Triple–A Omaha Storm Chasers, he compiled a 4.29 ERA with 12 strikeouts across 21 innings of work.
+On May 21, Davies was released by the Royals organization.

 Personal life

-Davies married longtime girlfriend Megan White on December 3, 2016.
-They were divorced on May 16, 2022, with his wife citing in an Instagram post her husband's alleged affair as one of the main reasons.
+Davies married Megan White on December 3, 2016.
+They were divorced in May 2022.